kdneldor/web-sprint-challenge-authentication-and-testing/README.md

 Your finished project must include all of the following requirements:

-- [ ] An authentication workflow with functionality for account creation and login implemented inside `/auth/auth-router.js`.
+- [ x] An authentication workflow with functionality for account creation and login implemented inside `/auth/auth-router.js`.
 A `user` has `username` and `password`.
 Both properties are required.
-- [ ] Middleware used to restrict access to resources for non authenticated requests.
+- [ x] Middleware used to restrict access to resources for non authenticated requests.
 Use the file: `./auth/authenticate-middleware.js` as a starting point.
 - [ ] Configuration for running tests using `Jest`.
 - [ ] A **minimum o 2 tests** per API endpoint.